electron/electron/docs/api/web-contents.md

   [`BrowserWindow`](browser-window.md).
 * `additionalFeatures` String[] - The non-standard features (features not handled by Chromium or Electron) given to `window.open()`.
+* `referrer` [Referrer](structures/referrer.md) - The referrer that will be
+  passed to the new window.
+May or may not result in the `Referer` header being sent, depending on the referrer policy.

 Emitted when the page requests to open a new window for a `url`.
 It could be requested by `window.open` or an external link like `<a target='_blank'>`.